Minnie1st/iot-portfolio-minnie/README.md

-# Personal Portfolio for the IoT class <at university of tartu>
+# Personal Portfolio for the IoT class at University of Tartu

 ### Author:  Minnie